Barbara Cooney: Style

 Throughout her career, Cooney used a variety of techniques, preferring pen and ink, acrylic paints, and pastels.
 Her illustrations are often described as folk art.
 She most often chose folk stories to illustrate.
 While many of her books were in black and white, her "heart and soul are in color".
+Her work, particularly her black and white drawings, were influenced by Hokusai and Aubrey Beardsley.